Updated on: May 1, 2022

 Along with excellent anti-spyware capabilities, Norton 360 comes with a ton of extra features that can protect your data and personal information online, such as:

 - Password manager.

-- Secure VPN (virtual private network).
+- Secure VPN (virtual private network) with unlimited data.

 - Webcam protection (Windows only).

 - And much more…